rodolphofr/k8s-navigation/pods-services-configmaps/README.md

 # edit the properties and configurations from Pod
 kubectl edit pods $pod_name

+# Log more information about the pods and other resources
+kubectl get pods -o wide
 ```

 ## Where are images downloaded to Pod containers stored?